Bronson15/StartButton/README.md

 ### How to use the app
 * Launch app
 * You will now see the main screen of the app.
 Press the button to start the show.

+Created by Bronson Lane in 2016 for KidStuf